University of British Columbia: Residences

-The Ponderosa Commons and Orchard Commons residences, completed in 2016, and Brock Commons, opened in the Summer of 2017.
-The Ponderosa Commons is a multi-purpose building designed for student housing but is also a place for students to gather, study, or eat.
-The Ponderosa Commons house a Mercante, a popular pizzeria, and Harvest, a popular small-sized grocery shop.

-The university has two colleges to accommodate graduate students, postdoctoral fellows and visiting scholars: St. John's College and Green College.
+Students also have suite-style residence options on the Point Grey campus.
+The Gage Towers consist of three 17-floor towers.

 Brock Commons Tallwood House opened in 2017, becoming the tallest mass timber building in the world.
+Brock Commons South building finished completion and became open for students in June 2024.

 Athletics

 The University of British Columbia's sports teams are called the Thunderbirds.
 The Thunderbirds participate in the U Sports Canada West Universities Athletic Association for most varsity sports.
 However, several varsity teams at UBC compete in the National Association of Intercollegiate Athletics.
 Around 2007–2008, UBC considered joining the NCAA Division II.
 With a long history of competing in sports, the Thunderbirds have garnered a number of championships.
 In particular, the women swimmers who had represented UBC had brought back 22 conference championships and 16 national championships.

 The University of British Columbia has a number of athletic facilities open to both their varsity teams as well as to their students.
 The stadium with the largest seating capacity at UBC is the Doug Mitchell Thunderbird Sports Centre.
 The Doug Mitchell Thunderbird Sports Centre is home to the varsity ice hockey teams and was also used as a venue for the 2010 Winter Olympics.
 Other facilities at UBC include Thunderbird Stadium, home to the university's football and soccer varsity teams, UBC Aquatic Centre, home to the university's swimming teams, the War Memorial Gymnasium, home to the university's basketball and volleyball varsity teams and Thunderbird Park, home to the university's many other outdoor varsity teams.

 The university has also had a long history of sending a number of students to represent their countries at the Olympics.
 Since having its first athlete sent to the Olympics in 1928, a total of 231 individuals from UBC have represented their respective countries at the Olympics.
 The total number of individual medals athletes from UBC had won was 61, with 19 gold, 21 silver and 24 bronze.
 The majority of these medals won had come from the sport of rowing.